Cuban crocodile: Characteristics

 The Cuban crocodile has numerous characteristics that set it apart from other crocodilians, such as its brighter adult colors, rougher, more 'pebbled' scales, and long, strong legs.
 The species is the most heavily armored extant member of its genus.

 This is a small to mid-sized crocodilian.
-Typical adults were found to have measured 2.1 to 2.73 m in length and weighed 70 to 120 kg.
+Typical adults were found to have measured 2.1–2.73 m in length and weighed 70–120 kg.
 Large males can reach as much as 3.5 m in length and weigh 215 kg or more.
-Three individuals measuring 1.87 to 2.46 m and weighing 30–65 kg had a bite force of 1392-3127 N.
+Three individuals measuring 1.87–2.46 m and weighing 30–65 kg had a bite force of 1392-3127 N.

 Distribution and habitat

 Today, the Cuban crocodile can only be found in Cuba's Zapata Swamp, where it is highly endangered.
 It formerly ranged elsewhere in the Caribbean; fossils of this species have been found in the Cayman Islands, The Bahamas and Hispaniola (the Dominican Republic).

 The Cuban crocodile appears to favor freshwater habitat such as swamps, marshes, and rivers and rarely swims in saltwater.